 Warsaw features a wide variety of specialised museum's including the POLIN Museum of the History of Polish Jews, both a museum and memorial of the history of Jewish people in Poland; The Warsaw Rising Museum, a tribute to Poland's fight for independence and the Copernicus Science Centre, which has over 400 exhibits on all fields of Science and Mathematics.

-Travel between London, United Kingdom and Warsaw, Poland by train is: Restricted.
+Travel between London, United Kingdom and Warsaw, Poland by train is: Fully open.

 Conditions of entry:

 All travellers in Poland must observe these coronavirus safety measures:

 The information above was last checked on 02/07/2022.
 Remember to review the latest COVID-19 travel safety regulations for your train to Warsaw from London as this information can change.

 The current restriction level for your return trip by train from Warsaw to London is: Fully open

 Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Poland

 What are the entry requirements?